Strong light-matter interaction effects on molecular ensembles

-We confirm these observations quantitatively in Fig. \ref{fig:tl_2}, where we show the insensitivity of both $S[\rho_M]$ and the $\Pi_M$ to $N_M$ for all $a$.
-Fig. \ref{fig:tl_2} shows that upon strong coupling, $\Delta S = S[\rho_M] - S[\rho_M^{(0)}] > 0$.
-This variation depends on $\rho = N_M/a$, but is always finite.
-Similarly, the cavity induces a density-dependent change in the exciton localization ($\Pi_M = 1$ for the bare molecules).
-We discuss the physical origin of these observations in detail in the next Section.

-Figures \ref{fig:tl_1} and \ref{fig:tl_2} show that self-averaging of the molecular ensemble allows the thermodynamic limit for $\rho_M(E)$ and $\Pi_M$ to be reached already with $N_M = N_C = 1001$ (the minimal number required is likely smaller especially for $N_C$).
-Thus, in what follows, we restrict our attention to systems with $N_C = N_M = 1001$.\\
+These observations are quantitatively confirmed in Fig. \ref{fig:tl_2}, where we find that when $N_M = N_C > 1001$, both $S[\rho_M]$ and $\Pi_M$ depend only on the molecular density $1/a$.
+This feature ensures that we have reached the thermodynamic limit for these observables, and justifies our utilization of $N_M = N_C = 1001$ in subsequent sections of this article.

 \textbf{Microscopic states}.
-Before presenting our analysis of the cavity effect on molecular properties, we mention briefly that our computations reveal quasi-extended and localized low energy polariton states in qualitative agreement with earlier work focused on disorder effects on 1D polaritonic states \cite{michetti_polariton_2005, agranovich_nature_2007} (although, we note that the Hamiltonians used in these studies break time-reversal symmetry and therefore lead to quantitatively distinct properties relative to our work since coherent localization is generally weakened when time-reversal symmetry is absent).
+Our computations reveal quasi-extended and localized low energy polariton states in qualitative agreement with earlier work focused on disorder effects on 1D polaritonic states \cite{michetti_polariton_2005, agranovich_nature_2007} (although, we note that the Hamiltonians used in these studies break time-reversal symmetry and therefore lead to quantitatively distinct properties relative to our work since coherent localization is generally weakened when time-reversal symmetry is absent).
 These qualitative features of polariton localization in photonic wires have been thoroughly investigated so we provide no detailed discussion, except to mention that there is a clear analogy between the polariton states obtained in photonic wires and the local exciton ground-states and the quasi-extended exciton states of polymers \cite{malyshev2001, barford2009}.
 This analogy is a consequence of Anderson localization universality according to which, in general, there are no extended states over a 1D system in the thermodynamic limit.
 Instead, any small amount of disorder leads to a breakdown of long-range order.